 After you begin supplementing with iron, have your iron levels re-checked every 3-4 months to note changes in your iron levels.
 And to know if you need to discontinue use once your iron levels are within a healthy range (and your diet includes a good variety of iron-rich foods daily).

 If you are pregnant, have a medical condition, or take medications, please consult your doctor before using Gaia Herbs Plant Force Liquid Iron®.

 Article and Photographs by Lindsay Kluge (@gingertonicbotanicals)

-Lindsay Kluge MS, CNS, LDN, is a clinical herbalist and nutritionist, blogger, teacher and writer based in Lexington, VA.
-She is the creative spirit behind Ginger Tonic Botanicals, her wellness and herbal blog where she muses on herbal teas, simple nutritious recipes, and outdoor adventures to connect more deeply with the plant world.
-She spends much of her time as adjunct faculty with the Maryland University of Integrative Health teaching nutrition students, and contributes research, writing, stories, and herbal related articles to publications worldwide.
+Lindsay Kluge, MS, CNS, LDN, is a clinical herbalist, nutritionist, blogger, teacher, and writer based in Lexington, VA.
+She is the creative spirit behind Ginger Tonic Botanicals, her wellness and herbal blog where she muses on herbal teas, simple, nutritious recipes, and outdoor adventures to connect more deeply with the plant world.
+Lindsay spends most of her time teaching nutrition students as adjunct faculty with the Maryland University of Integrative Health.
+She contributes to research, writing, stories, and herbal-related articles to publications worldwide.
 Outside of her home office, you’ll find her backpacking the Blue Ridge Mountains with her dog, Gromit, pressing flowers around the fields of her home, rock climbing everywhere she can, and tending a quaint organic vegetable and herb garden.

 FOLLOW LINDSAY ON INSTAGRAM: @GINGERTONICBOTANICALS